University Scholars Program

-USP courses offer intimate class sizes, student leadership possibilities, presentation and discussion facilitation, thematic focus and organization, and an individualized culminating experience.
 Students who complete fifteen units of USP courses and maintain a cumulative 3.5 grade point average will graduate as Fresno Pacific University Scholars.
 This year we are implementing a system in which all University Scholar Program activities can count toward this status.

 Benefits to participating in the University Scholars Program

 All Paragon and President's Scholars will take Lead120H: Perspectives in Leadership.
 This course explores and applies principles of leadership and features notable guest speakers.
 The USP curriculum currently offers nine courses for students.
 At the end of the year the highest-achieving students are invited to attend the Honors Banquet, where students are recognized for their achievements and potentially awarded highest honors.

 University Scholars will receive mentoring from faculty as well as other USP students.
 Students will also have the opportunity to meet, network, and be mentored by various business, civic, and religious leaders throughout the region.